chr-fritz/jolokia-munin-plugin/src/site/markdown/configuration.md

 #### name
 Defines the name for this graph.
 It should not contain any whitespaces.
 #### title
 Defines the shown name for this graph.
+See [Munin Doc](http://munin-monitoring.org/wiki/graph_title)
 #### vlabel
 Defines the label for the vertical scale.
 #### scale
-TODO: please refer the munin documentation for further details.
+Default on/yes.
+If set, disables automatic unit scaling of values.
+See [Munin-Doc](http://munin-monitoring.org/wiki/graph_scale)
 ### Subtags
 The `<graph>` tag can contain the following tags: